osrf-migration/swarm-wiki/Kickoff meeting.md

 1. Analyze the results and summarize the scientific and technical findings

 # Software Development and Distribution #

 1. Components

-    1. Simulation: Gazebo
+    1. Simulation: Gazebo running on Ubuntu Trusty
-    1. Team interface to simulation: Gazebo plugin
+    1. Team interface to simulation: Gazebo plugin (C++ interface)

-1. Gazebo plugin API
+1. Gazebo plugin

-    1. API development will be conducted in this repository
+    1. API development will be conducted in this repository.
+    1. This plugin will be replicated for each robot.
+    1. Plugin update will occur in lock step with simulation.

 1. Software distribution